Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces

 The Gromov boundary has been a very useful and powerful tool in understanding the structure of $\delta$-hyperbolic groups.
 The boundary has a large array of nice topological, metric, and dynamical properties that can be used in probing everything from subgroups and splittings to algorithmic properties.
 It has also played an important role in proving various rigidity theorems.

 For proper CAT(0) spaces there is a nice visual boundary, but Croke and Kleiner showed that such a boundary is not a quasi-isometry invariant \cite{CK}.
-They constructed two different CAT(0) spaces with non-homeomorphic visual boundaries on which the same group acted geometrically.
+They constructed two different CAT(0) spaces with non-homeomorphic visual boundaries on which the same group acts geometrically.
 The visual boundary can still be used to study CAT(0) groups, for instance it can detect products \cite[II.9.24]{BH}, but the failure of quasi-isometry invariance is a serious blow.
 In \cite{CS13} Charney and Sultan construct a natural topological space associated to a CAT(0) space, called the contracting boundary, which is a quasi-isometry invariant.

-One of the many properties that geodesics have in a $\delta$-hyperbolic space is that there is a uniform upper bound on the diameter of the shadow that a ball, which is disjoint from the geodesic, casts on the geodesic.
+One of the many properties that geodesics have in a $\delta$-hyperbolic space is that there is a uniform bound on the diameter of the projection of a ball onto a geodesic disjoint from it.
 It turns out that this is a very powerful property and the existence of such geodesics in a space has significant consequences for the geometry \cite{A-K,BF09,H09}.
 Such geodesics are called contracting geodesics.